Physio Edge podcast

 Category:general -- posted at: 8:35pm AEDT

 David Pope and Russell Wright talk about everything to do with feet and ankles.
 Plantar Fascia and Achilles Tendinopathy are conditions that need good differential diagnosis and specific tailored treatment programs, especially in runners, and in this episode we chat about how you can get the best results with these patients.
-We cover:

 • causes of plantar fasciosis